TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> We need to  ensure that our architecture can withstand an AZ Failure.
-If one NAT gateway becomes unavailable due to some issue in an AZ, we can still route outbound traffic to the internet.
-Any AZ-failure does not impact the availability of our application, hence **fault-tolerant**.
+>  If one NAT gateway becomes unavailable, we can still route outbound traffic to the internet.
+We're fault-tolerantault tolerant to AZ Failure

 </br>